Y0Coss/docs-fork/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-ie.md

 ### Creating key pairs for OpenSSH connections

-The following instructions will explain how to create and manage key pairs for remote connections with **OpenSSH** from the command line.
+The following instructions will explain how to create and manage key pairs for remote connections with **OpenSSH** from the **command line**.
 Most current operating systems include this feature without needing to install additional software.

 If you prefer a graphical user interface, you can find many software applications for every type of OS that enable you to connect to remote hosts via the OpenSSH protocol.